vim-utils/vim-all/README.md

 # all.vim

-Text objects that work on the whole buffer.
+Idiomatic vim text objects that work on the whole buffer.

 ### Text objects